alleviate the pain

 Patient often feel headaches from a contact point in the nose as pain behind the eyes.
 It may feel like a deep pain behind or below the eyes.
 Patients with these headaches may have:

-During these procedures, Dr. Rodman will release the nerves that are irritated from the surrounding muscles and use your own fat to provide cushioning around the nerves.
+During the Nerve Decompression Surgery Houston Facial Plastic Surgeon, Dr. Rodman, will release the nerves that are irritated from the surrounding muscles and use your own fat to provide cushioning around the nerves.
 The surgery is performed in an outpatient operating room and patients go home the same day.
 Surgery lasts anywhere from 2-5 hours, depending on the procedures which are necessary.
 All the incisions are hidden within the hair or the creases of the eyelids, and are difficult to see once they are healed.
 Nasal surgery is done through an incision in the nose, and leaves no visible incisions.
 Your Nerve Decompression will be performed in Dr. Regina Rodman‘s surgery center located in Houston, TX.

 All surgical procedures have risk, however headache surgery risks are minimal.
 Most patients can expect some numbness, tingling or itching after the procedure.
 In most cases this will resolve in a few months, but in rare cases this may be permanent.
 There is a small chance of bleeding, excess scarring or infection.
 Serious or life threatening complications are very rare.